Sachinramesh15/G2_listing_automation/README.md

   export G2_API_KEY='your_g2_api_key'
   export PRODUCTHUNT_TOKEN='your_producthunt_token'
 The script will fetch data from both APIs, compare the data sets, and output the unique software names from Product Hunt to the output/unique_names.csv file.
+## Data Comparison Using Fuzzy String Matching

+The project utilizes the `fuzzywuzzy` Python library to perform fuzzy string matching, which is essential for identifying similar product names across different datasets.
+This method allows the system to detect products that may have slightly different names due to variations in spelling, punctuation, or abbreviation but are essentially the same.

+### How It Works

+1. **Extraction**: First, the script extracts product names from the JSON data retrieved from both the G2 and Product Hunt APIs.
+2. **Fuzzy Matching**: For each product name from Product Hunt, the script uses `fuzzywuzzy` to find the closest match in the list of G2 product names.
+This comparison is based on the Levenshtein distance, which measures the difference between two sequences.
+3. **Threshold Setting**: A similarity threshold is set (typically around 90%).
+Only matches that fall below this threshold are considered unique, indicating that no similar name exists in the G2 dataset.
+4. **Results**: Products from Product Hunt that do not have a close match in G2 are compiled into a list and output to a CSV file, signifying potential new entries for G2.

+This approach ensures a robust comparison mechanism, reducing the likelihood of missing closely related entries due to minor textual differences.

 ## Automating the Script

 ### Windows